Van tax explained

 There are further complexities relating the cost of van tax.
 For example, if you’re unable to use the van for more than 30 days in a row, those benefit-in-kind and fuel tax charges may no longer be applicable.
 As such, we always recommend working alongside experienced tax experts who will be able to offer the advice you need to ensure you’re not overpaying.

-For more details on tax, or to explore a range of used vans ready to buy today, contact the experienced teams at Vanwise in Harlow, Maidstone, or Dunstable.
+For more details on tax, or to explore a range of used vans ready to buy today, contact the experienced teams at Vanwise in Harlow and Maidstone.
 We’ll be happy to provide you with the impartial advice you need to buy the perfect used van.